lyqht/Billy/TECH_NOTES.md

 npx react-native init Billy --template @ui-kitten/template-ts
 ```

+Many things have been heavily modified since then!

 ### Random stuff learnt along the way

 - UI Kittens does not come with FABs, so had to change design